espocrm/documentation/docs/administration/web-to-lead.md

 ### Double Opt-in (confirmed opt-in)

 If double opt-in is enabled, then your subscribers will need to confirm their intention to opt-in by clicking on a link in an email.
-The email will be sent automatically once data is received through API.
+The email will be sent automatically once data is received through the API.

-Create an Email Template that will be used for a double opt-in.
-You can use following placeholders in a template body:
+Create an Email Template that will be used for the double opt-in.
+You can use the following placeholders in a template body:

-* `{optInUrl}` - confirmation URL;
+* `{optInUrl}` – confirmation URL;
-* `{optInLink}` - confirmation link;
+* `{optInLink}` – confirmation link;
-* `{optInDate}` - date when a subscription request was submitted;
+* `{optInDate}` – date when a subscription request was submitted;
-* `{optInTime}` - time when a subscription request was submitted;
+* `{optInTime}` – time when a subscription request was submitted;
-* `{optInDateTime}` - date and time when a subscription request was submitted.
+* `{optInDateTime}` – date and time when a subscription request was submitted.

-A confirmation link will be added automatically if you haven’t inserted a placeholder in the email template.
+A confirmation link will be added automatically if you haven’t inserted the confirmation link placeholder in the email template.

 !!! note